grafana/agent/docs/sources/flow/reference/cli/run.md

   participating in workload distribution.

-* **Participant**: The agent is participating in workload distribution for components which have clustering enabled.
+* **Participant**: The agent is participating in workload distribution for components that have clustering enabled.

-* **Terminating**: The agent is shutting down, and will no longer assign new work to itself.
+* **Terminating**: The agent is shutting down and will no longer assign new work to itself.

-Agents initially join the cluster in the viewer state, and then transition to the participant state after the processs startup completes.
+Agents initially join the cluster in the viewer state and then transition to the participant state after the process startup completes.
 Agents then transition to the terminating state when shutting down.

 The current state of a clustered agent is shown on the clustering page in the